homerjed/transformer_flows/README.md

 #### Samples

 I haven't optimised anything here (the authors mention varying the variance of noise used to dequantise the images), nor have I trained for very long.
+You can see slight artifacts due to the dequantisation noise.

 <p align="center">
   <picture>